Exclusive: Iran uses China bank to transfer funds to Quds-linked companies – report

 The apartment complex listed as the business address for Shenzhen Lanhao in Shenzhen's western suburbs is occupied by a family.
 They told a Reuters reporter they hadn't heard of the company, nor of its general manager.

-(Additional reporting by Michael Martina, Fayen Wong and Chen Aizhu in Beijing, and Parisa Hafezi in Ankara.
+(Additional reporting by Michael Martina, Fayen Wong in Beijing, and Parisa Hafezi in Ankara.
 Editing by Jason Szep and Martin Howell)